 Using the Fleet

-Once you have the required skills (you have completed your lessons or have been checked out) you will have open access to our fleet of Echo rowing shells.
+Once you have the required skills (you have successfully completed the Introductory Lesson or have passed the Checkout) you will have open access to our fleet of Echo rowing shells.
 These are available for your use from dawn until dusk, all year round.

-An additional checkout is required to use the high-performance shells (Maas Aero and Maas 24).
-These require more care launching and landing, and are more suitable for rowers with some experience, as they are less stable than the Echo's.
+An Advanced Checkout is required to use the LiteRace 1x, Maas Winged Aero, and the Wintech Double.
+These require more care when launching and landing, and are more suitable for experienced rowers as they are less stable than the Echos.

 A few considerations:

-- Members can take out rowing shells for up to 2 hours at a time
+- Members may take out rowing shells for up to 2 hours at a time

 - Stay on shore until dawn; return before dark